-From BANGKOK, Thailand, to PHNOM PENH, Cambodia through the Aranyaprathet - Poipet Border Checkpoints.
+This is from BANGKOK, Thailand, to PHNOM PENH, Cambodia through the Aranyaprathet - Poipet Border-Gates.

 You board a bus (specifically in Bangkok Bus Terminal Chatuchak) or a van (maybe around Kao San Road) in Bangkok.
 The overland trip takes 3 segments of highway travel to reach Phnom Penh or Siem Reap in Cambodia.